-Check out the bike trails in the summer; cross-country skiing in the winter, and fitness programs year round.
-The meandering Red River has trails connecting to several parks, more than 25 neighborhood and regional parks in all.
+Check out the bike trails in the summer, cross-country skiing in the winter, and fitness programs year-round.
+The Red River has trails connecting to several parks – more than 40 neighborhood and regional parks in all.
 Plus, there are bridges just for bikes and walkers at different places along the river that also connect to Fargo parks.
-Golf, swim, skate, or hang out with your pooch at the dog park.
+Golf, swim, skate, or hang out with your pooch at the dog parks.
 Opportunities are really endless.
-Follow the Moorhead High Spuds, MSUM Dragons, or Concordia Cobbers on a court, field, or rink year round.
+Follow the Moorhead High Spuds, MSUM Dragons, or Concordia Cobbers on a court, field, or rink.

-Check out Moorhead's many parks and rec programs.
-Moorhead Parks and Recreation map.
+Check out Moorhead's many recreation programs and our Parks and Recreation map.

-Sports and recreation programs start in pre-school at the neighborhood level; there are active associations for soccer, baseball, softball, and horseshoes.
+Sports and recreation programs start in pre-school at the neighborhood level.
+There are active associations for soccer, baseball, softball, and other activities.
 Pick-up hockey games are common at any of the dozen outdoor neighborhood rinks in the winter, and kids can get ice time in at hockey and figure skating camps in the summer at the Sports Center or Moorhead Youth Hockey Arena.

 Arts and culture

 Minnesota State University Moorhead and Concordia College bring world-renowned performers and speakers to their campuses, plus the Bluestem Center for the Arts is located in Moorhead.
-Bluestem is home to the Trollwood Performing Arts School, a unique youth development organization providing high quality performing arts education, exceptional community entertainment, and an appreciation for diversity.
+Bluestem is home to the Trollwood Performing Arts School – a unique youth development organization providing high quality performing arts education, exceptional community entertainment, and an appreciation for diversity.
 Bluestem's outdoor amphitheater along the Red River in south Moorhead also hosts concerts and events of national acclaim.
-Sheryl Crow, Garrison Keillor, the Moody Blues and Alice Cooper are some of the eclectic group of performers who have graced this stage.
-Visual arts also include the Heritage Hjemkomst Interpretive Center and the Rourke Art Museum with amazing collections of local artifacts, Midwestern exhibits and artists of international distinction.
+Sheryl Crow, Garrison Keillor, Willie Nelson and Robert Plant are some of the performers who have graced this stage.
+Visual arts offerings also include the Heritage Hjemkomst Interpretive Center and the Rourke Art Museum, which house collections of local artifacts, Midwestern exhibits and artists of international distinction.